UNDERSTANDING PROSTATE CANCER. CLEARLY.

 If you have prostate cancer, you’re not alone.
 In fact, more than 3.1 million American men are currently living with the disease.
 While this may be an uncertain time, you and your loved ones can use this site to understand what’s ahead to help make informed choices.

-Whether you’ve just received your initial diagnosis, or the cancer has come back (also known as recurrent prostate cancer), it’s important for your doctor to understand if the cancer is still in the prostate area or has spread (also known as metastatic prostate cancer) to the lymph nodes, bones, or other parts of your body.
+Whether you’ve just received your initial diagnosis, or the cancer has come back (also known as recurrent prostate cancer), it’s important for your doctor to understand if the cancer is still in the prostate area or has spread (also known as metastatic prostate cancer) to the extra-pelvic lymph nodes, bones, or other parts of your body.
 Having this information may help you and your doctor determine an appropriate treatment plan.

 As part of your initial diagnosis, your doctor determines your risk group, which helps inform an appropriate treatment plan.
 There are 5 prostate cancer risk groups to be aware of: very low, low, intermediate, high, and very high.

 The risk group is based on the following criteria:

 - How aggressive the cancer looks (based on the biopsy)